-If you bang on about this feature or that benefit, instead of using innovative techniques that actually get the sale, you’re wasting your time.
+If you bang on about this feature or that benefit, instead of using innovative techniques (such as the ones Gary Halbert did) that actually get the sale, you’re wasting your time.

 If you are selling your heart out on what YOU think is so awesome about your product, you’re wasting your time.